Raghav Sachar: Early life and career

 He studied Music & Composition and Performance with the main instrument, the Saxophone and minor instrument being flute, and did his majors in Jazz at Monash.
 It was during this time that Raghav toured as a "One-Man Band" to countries in South East Asia including Taiwan, South Korea, Hong Kong, Singapore and Malaysia.

 Raghav has also done affiliated courses from the Berklee College of Music, Boston and Trinity College of London.

 He gave solo concerts while visiting India and worked with Viva and Shubha Mudgal on albums apart from recording for jingles for advertisements such as Coca-Cola, Pepsi, Sony Walkman etc. and film soundtracks.
 His crowning glory was being awarded the Golden Key Award and Earnest Award for academic excellence in 2000 and 2001 at Monash.
 He was termed as a Born Genius and featured in National Geographic’s Worldwide Television Series titled “My Brilliant Brain”.
 He has performed live for over 2000 public, corporate and private shows since 2003.
 Raghav now plays more than 33 instruments.

 Albums

-He released his first album "Raghav- For The First Time" in 2003 through HMV records, followed by three other albums released through Universal Music in 2005 and 2007.
+He released his first album "Raghav- For The First Time" in 2003 through His Master's Voice, followed by three other albums released through Universal Music in 2005 and 2007.
 Raghav's albums such as "24 Carat", "Play It Loud" and "Charming Lootera" enjoyed commercial success throughout India.
 "Vande Mataram" released in 2010 was launched by Hon'ble Ministers Kamalnath and Jaipal Reddy.
 12 of his albums have been released under his own label "Raghav Sachar Music" (founded in 2009) between 2009 and 2015.